 “Make sure the visit is structured such that guests avoid dangerous areas.
 Just be clear about what guests are supposed to do and where they are supposed to be,” Howell said.

-Farmer temperament, staffing and labor concerns, farm location, zoning laws, farm liability insurance, and any infrastructure needed such as parking and bathrooms are some of things to be considered before embarking on any agritourism venture.
+Farmer temperament, staffing and labor concerns, farm location, zoning laws, farm liability insurance, and any infrastructure needed such as parking and bathrooms are some of the things to be considered before embarking on any agritourism venture.
 Hosting visitors takes time and effort.
 Doing so should reflect the farm’s underlying mission and goals and be incorporated into the overall business plan.

 “The farms that I work with most often tend to be welcoming hosts, reliable communicators, great storytellers, located nearby to other farms for convenient driving or biking, and, most importantly, make quality products that highlight place,” Howell said.
 “I try to work with producers who benefit from my groups, whether by fulfilling an educational mission, through direct sales, or by receiving a powerful marketing opportunity.
 I aim for my hosts to get more than a good feeling from our partnership.”